SilviaEiden/PyBer_Analysis/README.md

 - Average Fare per Ride
 - Average Fare per Driver

-As stated earlier PyBer serves three city types: Rural, Suburban and Urban.
+As stated earlier, PyBer serves three city types: Rural, Suburban and Urban.
 To showcase the ride-sharing data by city type the following summary DataFrame was generated:

 ![PyBer_summary_df](PyBer_summary_df.png)

-In the summary DataFrame, the urban cities have the highest number of total rides at 1,625, total drivers at 2,405, and total amount of fares at $39,854.38.
-However, urban cities have the lowest average fare per ride at $24.53 and average fare per driver at $16.57.
+In the summary DataFrame, the urban city type has the highest number of total rides at 1,625, total drivers at 2,405, and total amount of fares at $39,854.38.
+However, the urban city type has the lowest average fare per ride at $24.53 and average fare per driver at $16.57.
 Clearly, this market is sustained by a high demand of rides and a high supply of drivers.

-As per the rural cities, it has the lowest number of total rides at 125 and total drivers at 78, although due to the low supply of drivers and the long distances between destinations it has the highest average fare per ride at $34.62 and average fare per driver at $55.49.
+As for the rural city type, it has the lowest number of total rides at 125 and total drivers at 78, although due to the low supply of drivers and the long distances between destinations it has the highest average fare per ride at $34.62 and average fare per driver at $55.49.

-The overall ride activity in Suburban cities places them in the middle of urban and rural cities, but it is important to note the demand of rides is higher than the supply of drivers, thus resulting at a higher end of average fare per ride at $30.97 and average fare per driver at $39.50.
+The overall ride activity in the Suburban city type places it in the middle of the urban and rural city types, but it is important to note the demand of rides is higher than the supply of drivers, thus resulting at a higher end of average fare per ride at $30.97 and average fare per driver at $39.50.

 Furthermore, a multiple-line graph was created to show the total fares for each week by city type.
 Prior to the generation of this multiple-line chart, it was imperative to create a new DataFrame using the **resample() function** by week ('W') to get the sum of the fares for each week.
 For this, a specific date range was grouped in weeks from 2019-01-01 to 2019-04-28, resulting in 17 weeks of data.